Seiðr/Fornsed or "Norse Shamanism"

-My introduction course covers the larger field of spiritual and mystical traditions I will refer to as Norse Shamanism: the indigenous ancestral pathways of Northern Europe.
-I teach this material in traditional ways, closely following both the ancient texts (meaning the Poetic Edda and Prose Edda) and the old Scandinavian traditions and folklore.
+My introduction course covers the larger field of spiritual and mystical traditions often referred to as Norse Shamanism (but that term is both contentious and an anachronism).
+I means the indigenous ancestral pathways of Northern Europe.
+I teach this material in traditional ways, closely following both the ancient texts (meaning the Poetic Edda and Prose Edda) and the old Scandinavian traditions and folklore (grimoires, folklore and folk magic).

-However, we can't all "become Vikings" and go live in Scandinavia!
-In my courses I marry serious scholarship to direct revelation.
-(Meaning that we study the old material very closely but we also invite the gods, goddesses and inhabitants of the Nine Worlds to communicate with us directly and tell us how they wish to work with us in the context of the 21st century.
-Years of teaching tells me that the gods need human beings to evolve - as much as human beings need the gods to evolve.
+We study the old material very closely, but we also invite the gods, goddesses and inhabitants of the Nine Worlds to communicate with us directly and tell us how they wish to work with us in the context of the 21st century.
+Years of teaching has taught me that the gods need human beings to evolve - as much as human beings need the gods to evolve.
 It is a sacred partnership - not one-way traffic!

-This course covers all traditional aspects of Sejd: exploring the nine worlds and their inhabitants, the roles of human beings, 'uteseita' (sitting out), the ancient art of poetry and the quest for knowledge (think of Odin!)
+This course covers all traditional aspects of Seiðr: exploring the nine worlds and their inhabitants, the roles of human beings, utiseta (sitting out), the ancient art of poetry and the quest for knowledge (think of Odin!)

-We carve our own runes and do a High Seat ceremony, we make power objects, we study the role galder (ancient songs and chants) and the metaphysical dimension of Viking spirituality, we work with the Norns and concepts such as the Web of Wyrd and Orlog, we explore shape shifting, "berserking" and the "knowledge competitions" the gods engage in.
+We carve our own set of runes and do a High Seat ceremony, we study the role galdr (ancient songs and chants) and the metaphysical dimension of Viking spirituality, we work with the Norns and explore concepts such as the Web of Wyrd and Orlog, we explore shape-shifting, "berserking" and the "knowledge competitions" the gods engage in.

-We also discuss the role of blot (sacrifice) and the main festivals on the Norse calendar.
-We look closely at masculine and feminine principles in Norse lore and I take that work much further in my 2 year program.
+We also discuss the role of blót (sacrifice) and the main festivals on the Norse calendar.
+We look closely at masculine and feminine principles in Norse cosmology.
+The 3 year Seiðrkona and Seiðmaðr professional program at my Forest School in Sweden offers advanced modules in all these subjects and much more.

 The Norse Sagas and Myths